-The accommodation provided includes bespoke shower blocks, changing rooms, a medical centre, large canteen, kitchens and first aid rooms, an induction room, dry stores, and a huge open plan office space with over 100 desks as well as meeting and board rooms with movable partitions.
+Premier Modular was appointed by Sirius Minerals to provide the office and welfare accommodation for their new mine near Whitby in North Yorkshire.
+The accommodation includes bespoke shower blocks, changing rooms, a medical centre, a large canteen, kitchens, first aid rooms, an induction room, dry stores, and a huge open plan office space with over 100 desks as well as meeting and board rooms with movable partitions.
 The buildings were equipped with a full Cat 6 Data fire alarm system and a large canopy was installed in between the modular buildings to create a weatherproof central area for the staff at the site to move between buildings.
 A modular security gate house and security check area was also supplied in a pre-constructed building form for contractors and people visiting the site.

-The building has been designed with double and single access doors incorporating vision panels and UPVC double glazed windows with specially designed metal shutters to create a blacked out building at night to reduce environment impact for local residents.
+All the modules were painted in a dark green to fit within the landscape of the North York Moors and in line with the mine design strategy, in which all major infrastructures will be sunk below ground and any surface buildings must blend in with their surroundings.
+The building is designed with double and single access doors incorporating vision panels and uPVC double glazed windows with specially designed metal shutters to create a blacked out building at night which reduces environment impact for local residents.
 In addition, site installation was carried out over weekends to minimise any disruption on the local country roads.

-“High safety standards and low environmental impact are the two major criteria that we have to fulfil for all our on site construction, and Premier’s building design has allowed us to achieve that,” said Scott Williams, Area Construction Manager for Sirius Minerals.
-“Sirius is also committed to working with local businesses and developing a strong local supply chain, so we are delighted that working with Premier has allowed us to continue to fulfil that commitment.”
+“High safety standards and low environmental impact are the two major criteria that we have to fulfil for all our on-site construction, and Premier’s building design has allowed us to achieve that.
+Sirius is also committed to working with local businesses and developing a strong local supply chain, so we are delighted that working with Premier has allowed us to continue to fulfil that commitment.”

-Area Construction Manager
+Area Construction Manager, Sirius Minerals